holistic-web/home-orchestrator/database/README.md

 The Firestore database for this project.

 ## Access Rules
-These are defined in firestore.rules
+These are defined in firestore.rules, it is currently locked to both read and writes as these are managed through the cloud functions.

 ## Indexes
 These are defined in firestore.indexes.json